jbfm21/microservice-app-sample/README.md

 Zipkin is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.
 Applications need to be “instrumented” to report trace data to Zipkin. ...
 This usually means configuration of a tracer or instrumentation library.

-- How to start: docker run -d -p 9411:9411 openzipkin/zipkin
+- How to start: docker run --name zipkin -d -p 9411:9411 openzipkin/zipkin
 - Exposed port: 9411
 - Endpoint: http://localhost:9411/zipkin/